alykhalid/tidal-challenge/README.md

 ## Deliverables

-Please bring the code (either on your own machine or do a github fork) and prepare a short oral presentation of your work in the interview.
+Please bring the code (either on your own machine or do a private github fork) and prepare a short oral presentation of your work in the interview.